israellevin/mcomix/wiki/content/Maintainance.md

 ~~~~~~
 :::bash
-python3 win32/build_pyinstaller.py
+python win32/build_pyinstaller.py
 ~~~~~~

 This will compile all necessary libraries and files, and copy them to the directory `dist`.
-All that is left now is starting MComix.exe from that directory (does it run?), renaming the directory to `MComix-version`, create a ZIP archive containing the directory, and renaming the ZIP archive to `mcomix-version.win64.all-in-one.zip`.

 Uploading a new release
 -----------------------

 The procedure is fairly straight-forward.
 First, switch to the list of files on MComix' project page, then create a new folder corresponding the the version to be released, e.g. `MComix 1.3.0`.
-Open the folder, click on the "Add file" button, and upload the previously created archive files (`mcomix-version.tar.gz`, `mcomix-version.zip` and `mcomix-version.win64.all-in-one.zip`).
+Open the folder, click on the "Add file" button, and upload the previously created archive files (`mcomix-version.tar.gz`, `mcomix-version.win64.all-in-one.zip`).
 When uploading has finished, the now uploaded files should be selected as default files for people visiting the MComix project page.
 To do this, click on the (i) icon to the right of each file.

 1. Mark the win32 all-in-one archive as default file for Windows.
-2. Mark the tar.gz archive as default file for everything else, except "Others".
+2. Mark the tar.gz archive as default file for everything else.

-3. Mark the zip archive as default for "Others".
+Sometimes, uploading the Win32 package using the web form times out.
+In this case, the file can be uploaded with scp following the [SCP upload manual](https://sourceforge.net/p/forge/documentation/SCP/) of SourceForge.

 At this point, creating a news entry containing the changes in this version (copy-pasted from `ChangeLog`) might be advisable.